-Cost – This method can be more cost-effective solution compared to standard back-up processes.
-The need for hardware to store the back-ups is no longer required.
-This in turn reduces start-up and maintenance costs as well as the transportation fees associated with retrieving back-ups from off-site premises.
+Cost – Cloud based backups can be a more cost-effective solution compared to standard back-up processes.
+The requirement for hardware to store the back-ups disappears.
+This in turn reduces start-up and maintenance costs.
+Transportation fees associated with retrieving back-ups from off-site premises are also removed.

-Physical threat prevention – No need to worry about data loss with regards to physical issues such as fires, accidents, theft etc.
+Physical threat prevention – No need to worry about physical issues such as fires, accidents, theft etc.

-In terms of where to store your files, the use of Shared Drives and SharePoint cannot be underestimated.
+You shouldn’t underestimate Shared Drives and SharePoint as file storage options.
 Placing your files in a shared location will of course have the benefits of encouraging collaboration.
 However, in addition to this is the fact that this data is far easier to backup.
 This is due to the data all being in one repository, and not on several different personal computers.

 Anyone that has ever saved a file to their desktop and accidentally erased it, will understand how infuriating it is when you learn the file is irretrievable.
-Saving data into a shared location that is constantly being backed up will put an end to this painful experience.
+We can end this painful experience by saving data into a backed-up shared location.

 One other benefit of storing data in a shared location is you can incorporate further measures such as security groups.
 This means individual files can be locked down to specific people.
 This in turn means data is less likely to end up in the wrong hands, which brings us full circle.
 Security is paramount as always!

-The final part of this series will be released next week.
+Next week we will release the final part of this series.
 We will be deliberating over the need for Anti-Virus software, firewalls and other data protection solutions.